tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

 You need not restart your computer or anything.
 Just edit the alsa config files, start up jack, and there you go...

 Remember to start it as a user.
-If you start it with "jackd -d alsa" as user X, it will not work for user Y.
+If you start it with jackd -d alsa" as user X, it will not work for user Y.

+Another approach, using ALSA loopback device (more complex but probably more robust), is described in this article.

 > gstreamer